andela/healthchecks_vulcan/README.md

 ## Sending Status Notifications

-healtchecks comes with a `sendalerts` management command, which continuously polls database for any checks changing state, and sends out notifications as needed.
+healthchecks comes with a `sendalerts` management command, which continuously polls database for any checks changing state, and sends out notifications as needed.
 Within an activated virtualenv, you can manually run the `sendalerts` command like so: